Introduction

 Feature Flags

-Spotifyd is split into a base package plus additional features that can be toggled on or off during compilation.
+spotifyd is split into a base package plus additional features that can be toggled on or off during compilation.
 Those can be split into two groups: The audio backend features that are responsible for playing back the music and additional functionality features, which enhance your experience using spotifyd.

 Feature FlagDescription